-VDD: This is the positive input supply that is also common to downstream load circuits.
+VDD: This is the positive input supply to the TPS2375, which is also common to downstream load circuits.
 This pin provides operating power and allows the controller to monitor the line voltage to determine the mode of operation.

 TYPICAL CHARACTERISTICS